Bembit/amzn-dashboard/README.md

 # amzn-dashboard

-## Project Overview: Data Dashboard for Efficiency
+## Project Overview:

 The project started in 2016 while I was a Team Leader, handling extensive Excel data from multiple sources.
-In 2017, the idea of a web-based dashboard emerged.
-The shift from Excel to web technologies began, resulting in a dynamic live JavaScript (React) demo.
+In 2016, the idea of a web-based dashboard emerged.
+The shift from Excel to web technologies began, resulting in a dynamic live JavaScript (React) demo in 2017.

 The Dashboard project streamlines operations by centralising diverse data sources into a single platform.
 This user-friendly dashboard eliminates the need to search various websites, Excel sheets, and emails for crucial information, saving employee time and effort.